dcos/demos/1.8/IoT-FloatingBusData/README.md

 In short, with this showcase you'll receive live data from the Los Angeles METRO API.
 The data is streamed to Apache Kafka and consumed by Apache Spark and an Akka application.

+NOTE: As we are using live data from Los Angeles, there might be very few buses on the map during night in the PDT timezone.

 **Table of Contents**